trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 - `store_read` - loads at most 2048 bytes from a file in the durable storage to a buffer in the memory of the WASM kernel.

 - `store_write` - writes at most 2048 bytes from a buffer in the memory of the WASM kernel to a file of the durable storage, increasing its size if necessary.
-Note that files in the durable storage cannot exceed {% math inline=true %} 2^{31} - 1 {% /math %} bytes, (i.e. 2GB - 1).
+Note that files in the durable storage cannot exceed $$2^{31} - 1$$ bytes, (i.e. 2GB - 1).

 - `store_value_size` - returns the size (in bytes) of a file under a given key in the durable storage.

 - `store_list_size` - returns the number of child objects (either directories or files) under a given key.

 `reveal_preimage` - loads in memory the preimage of a hash.
 The size of the hash in bytes must be specified as an input to the function.